docker/docs/docker-hub/creating-companies.md

 title: Overview
 ---

-To simplify the management of Docker organizations and settings, Docker has introduced a new view that provides a single point of visibility across multiple organizations called a Company.
+A company provides a single point of visibility across multiple organizations.
+Docker introduced this new view to simplify the management of Docker organizations and settings.
 It's available to Docker Business subscribers.

 The following diagram depicts the set up of a company and how it relates to associated organizations.